rafael-lima/my-sublime-preferences/README.md

 ## Snippets

-I use some snippets to code reuse, but yet i'm work on this path, and i'll create some snippets.
+I use some snippets to code reuse, you can find on [snippets/](snippets/) path.
+These are the snippets that i created for SASS Projects ([SASS Comment Snippets](https://github.com/rafael-lima/sass-comment-snippets)).

-*TODO - Create some snippets, and add snippets path.*

 ## Theme